Marieke Elsinga: Television appearances

 Elsinga appeared in 2017 episodes of the shows Wie ben ik? and De Grote Improvisatieshow.
 She also competed in the 2017 season of the show Expeditie Robinson.
 Elsinga was a contestant in the 2018 season of the singing competition show It Takes 2.

+Elsinga and Mattie Valk were contestants in a 2021 episode of the game show Oh, wat een jaar!.
 She appeared in the 2023 season of the show The Masked Singer.
 Elsinga also appeared in a 2024 episode of the quiz show De Pappenheimers presented by Erik Van Looy.

 Personal life

 Elsinga gave birth to a son in November 2022.
 She gave birth to a daughter in August 2024.